ebarredo84/DEVNET_PREP_SW/README.md

 7) press "back" option.
 8) write 3 and press "select" to ask for interfaces (GET INTERFACE LIST).
 You should wait for a moment and then the request will be shown in the text box of the GUI.

+This softwware is not completed yet, but I beleave it can be very helpfull in order to make your own code and practice for ENAUTO exam or maybe for one of the others DEVNET exam.

 Regards,